quicwg/base-drafts/draft-ietf-quic-transport.md

 the version field.

-In order to prevent tampering by version-unaware middleboxes, handshake packets are protected with a connection and version specific key, as described in
+In order to prevent tampering by version-unaware middleboxes, handshake packets are protected with a connection- and version-specific key, as described in
 {{QUIC-TLS}}.
 This protection does not provide confidentiality or integrity against on-path attackers, but provides some level of protection against off-path attackers.